langchain-ai/langchain-cloudflare-nuxt-template/README.md

 2. If there have been previous messages in the conversation, the chain first transforms the original question into a _standalone question_, free of pronouns and other references to chat history.
 This is important since vectorstores return results based on similarity between ingested docs and the query.
 3. Based on this rephrased query, the chain selects which vectorstore to retrieve from.
 4. The chain retrieves context docs based on the output of the previous step from the chosen vectorstore.
-5. The chain generates a final answer based on this retrieved context, the standalone question, and any chat history.
+5. The chain generates a final answer based on this retrieved context and the standalone question.

 Here's an illustrative [LangSmith trace of the steps](https://smith.langchain.com/public/0474c554-01ab-4f7f-937f-b6c205fa91f5/r) involved.